 The App also integrates very well with the Apple Health app and uses HealthKit to auto-import your weight, ketones, etc.

 The app offers a good number of curated articles that can keep you motivated.

-If you have an app that you like and we have not covered it in this guide, give us a shout out and we will be happy to add in your experiences.
+If you have an app that you like and have not covered in this guide, give us a shout-out, and we will be happy to add in your experiences.